microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL (C#).md

 In this hands-on lab, you will learn how to:

-- Create an Azure event hub and use it as a Stream Analytics input
+- Create Azure event hubs and use them for Stream Analytics input and output
 - Create a Stream Analytics job and test queries on sample data streams
 - Run a Stream Analytics job and perform queries on live data streams
-- Store Stream Analytics output in Azure storage blobs
+- Consume events from an event hub and display them in a Web app

 <a name="Prerequisites"></a>
 ### Prerequisites ###